 Low-Density Residential: Detached or attached single-family residential uses from one to seven dwelling units per acre.
 Detached single-family dwelling units are physically separated by setbacks from other dwelling units.
 Attached single-family dwelling units, only allowed in specified areas, are physically connected by means of one or more common walls; each unit has its own exterior entrance; dwelling units are not stacked above or below one another; and density and height limitations associated with single-family zoning classifications are met.

-Low-Income Households: Those with incomes up to 50 percent of the median King County income Toke Revised for the same family size.
+to 50 percent of the median King County income for the same family size.